 Core II: Writing and Research Methods (3 credits, spring) 260.216

 This course exercises skills of academic research by employing tools and resources of the Sheridan Libraries of Johns Hopkins University.
 Students complete a formal academic research paper, typically of 15 – 18 pages, on a research topic of their choice.
 Following models of professional research, students will identify appropriate source materials, properly employing and documenting them in their writing.
-Students must earn a C+ or better to receive core credit for this course.
 Prerequisite: Core I or approved placement.

 Click here for research guidance.